TadEro/blomst42/README.md

 # when will the pack be finished?
 i dont have an answer for that. it could take years! i'm only doing this for fun.

+# what version of the game is it for?
+i will try to keep it updated for the latest available version, at least while i still work on it.